danryan/fynd/README.md

-# Fynd

-I found GNU find to be slow, so I made it slower by rewriting it in Ruby.
+GNU find is too slow.
+Let's make it slower by rewriting it in Ruby.

+Files in Fynd are lazy-loaded, much like ActiveRecord.
+Fynd expressions aren't called until you call `#files`.
 Fynd is heavily inspired by the, uh... find command, I guess.

 ## Is it any good?